SohaT7/Purchase_Analysis/README.md

 * trafficSource.adwordsClickInfo.slot AS ad_slot - STRING - position on the webpage where the ad was placed

 #### Evaluating the Model
+The [Evaluate_query.sql file](https://github.com/SohaT7/Purchase_Analysis/blob/main/Queries/Evaluate_query.sql) contains the SQL script which evaluates the model created above.
 The model was evaluated on two months' worth of data, and produced the following metrics:
 * precision
 * recall
 * accuracy